boltops-tools/jack/README.md

 $ jack config download [ENVIRONMENT_NAME]
 </pre>

-The path of config that is saved is based on a convention.
-An example best illustrates the convention.
+The path of config that is saved is based on the environment name.

 <pre>
 $ jack config download stag-rails-app-s1